cosmos/cosmos-sdk/docs/spec/slashing/state.md

 ### Slashing Period

-A slashing period is a start and end time associated with a particular validator, within which only the "worst infraction counts": the total amount of slashing for infractions committed within the period (and discovered whenever) is capped at the penalty for the worst offense.
+A slashing period is a start and end block height associated with a particular validator, within which only the "worst infraction counts": the total amount of slashing for infractions committed within the period (and discovered whenever) is capped at the penalty for the worst offense.